abiquo/abiquo-cookbook/README.md

 * `recipe[abiquo]` - To perform an installation from scratch
 * `recipe[abiquo::upgrade]` - To upgrade an existing installation

-The available profiles are: `monolithic`, `remoteservices`, `server`, `v2v` and `kvm`.
+The available profiles are: `monolithic`, `remoteservices`, `server`, `v2v`, `kvm` and `monitoring`.

-When installing the Abiquo Monolithic profile, you may also want to set the `node['selfsigned_certificate']['cn']` attribute to match the hostname of the node.
+When installing the Abiquo Monolithic profile, you may also want to set the `node['abiquo']['certificate']` properties so the right certificate is used or a self-signed one is generated.
 You can also use it together with the [hostname](http://community.opscode.com/cookbooks/hostname) cookbook to make sure the node will have it properly configured.

 # Testing

 In order to test the cookbook you will need to install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 Once installed you can run the unit and integration tests as follows:

     bundle install
     bundle exec rake          # Run the unit and style tests bundle exec rake kitchen  # Run the integration tests

 The tests and Gemfile have been developed using Ruby 2.1.5, and that is the recommended Ruby version to use to run the tests.
 Other versions may cause conflicts with the versions of the gems Bundler will install.

 # License and Authors